Article

 • Illuminate the inside of a structure using fiber-optic distributed sunlight

-Be aware that passive solar systems and solar property used for heating swimming pools are ineligible property.
+Be aware that passive solar systems are ineligible.

 • Energy property